Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation

 \subsection{Performance Benchmarks}

-Table~\ref{tab:proof-time} reports proof generation time as a function of session length, measured on a system with an Apple M3 processor (8-core, 24~GB RAM).
+Table~\ref{tab:proof-time} reports proof generation time as a function of session length, measured on the M3 platform.

-Proof size is constant (192 bytes = 3 BN254 group elements); generation scales linearly with checkpoints.
-On Intel i5-8250U, MSM is $\sim$3$\times$ slower ($\sim$70\,s for 1-hour sessions); older hardware may require GPU acceleration~\cite{Icicle2024}.
+Proof size is constant (256 bytes = 2 G$_1$ + 1 G$_2$ elements on BN254, uncompressed); generation scales linearly with checkpoints.
+On the i5 (legacy) platform of Table~\ref{tab:hardware}, the same workload takes $\sim$70~s for a 1-hour session---a 3$\times$ slowdown driven by the absence of AVX-512 in the MSM kernel; older or low-power hardware would benefit from GPU offload~\cite{Icicle2024}.

 Table~\ref{tab:verification-time} reports verification performance.